• Skip to primary navigation

 I’m going to heat up Patti’s neck warmer now and put it around my neck while I attack some expense reports and a bit of editing.
 Please let me know if you make one or if you have a different version!

-Filed Under: Gifts, Little Things Shannon 2 Comments
+Filed Under: Gifts Shannon 2 Comments

 Reader Interactions